 While cannabis increases heart rate, it simultaneously relaxes smooth muscle which includes artery walls.
 This means lower blood pressure despite increased heart rate, and increased oxygen transport to the tissues of the body.
 Not only does this enhance general wellness within the body of a consumer, it can also improve one’s workout regime by fueling muscles in a more efficient manner.

-Cannabis: The New Pre & Post Workout Supplement
+Discover More: The Greener Pre & Post Workout Supplement: Cannabis

 Pain, Tension, and Inflammation Relief